 Players can swim up three miles at a high tempo in the course of a match.
-You can burn up to 500 calories in a session, making it an excellent way to lose body fat.
+This means you can burn approximately 465 calories during a game, making it an excellent way to lose body fat.

-Water polo also develops communication skills and learn to work effectively with other people.
+As it is a team game, water polo is an excellent way to develop communication skills and learn to work effectively with other people.

 Clubs also offer a variety of social events beyond simply playing the sport.